lockedata/tfsR/README.md

 You must have a username (often an email address or AD account) and password for connecting.
 That's basically it!

+NB - you can now use public acces tokens.

 ## Limitations